 To be eligible for membership in this chapter, the students must have been a student at Bishop Walsh for at least one semester.
 Students must be at least a sophomore.
-Eligible students must have achieved and maintained a cumulative, weighted grade point average of 3.5 or higher and must have been in phase three/honors or higher in a majority of courses.
+Eligible students must have achieved and maintained a cumulative, weighted grade point average of 3.5.
 Students must have good conduct and attendance records and give evidence of character, leadership, and service to others.